Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 `foo.: { f$.: foo. }`
 A class present with the type foo.Foo will generate a rewrite rule: f$.Foo -> foo.Foo.

+### Flag dont_rewrite_prefix

+`prefix`
+D8/R8 identifies any class type matching the prefix, does not rewrite it and shrinks it away from the input.
+This flags takes precedence over `rewrite_prefix` and `rewrite_derived_prefix`, allowing to disable prefix rewriting on subpatterns.

+Example:
+`foo.`
+No class prefixed with foo. will be rewritten or kept in the output.

+### Flag never_outline_api

+`method`
+D8/R8 tries to outline api calls working only on high api levels and requiring conversions as much as possible to share the code and avoid soft verification errors.
+Methods specified here are never outlined.
+This is usually worse for the users, unless the api is expected to introspect the stack, in which case the extra frame is confusing.

+### Flag api_generic_types_conversion

+`methodApi: [i0, conversionMethod0, ..., iN, conversionMethodN]`
+D8/R8 automatically generates conversions surrounding api calls with rewritten types which are specified in custom conversions/wrappers.
+D8/R8 does not automatically convert types from generic types such as collection items, or conversion requiring to convert multiple values in general

+This flag is used to specify a plateform api (methodApi) which parameters or return value require a conversion different from the default one.
+The value is an array of pair.
+The pair's key (i0, .., iN) is the parameter index if greater or equal to 0, or the return type if -1.
+The pair's value (conversionMethod0, .., N) is the conversion method to use to convert the value.

+Example:
+`void bar(foo.Foo): [0, foo.Foo FooConverter#convertFoo(f$.Foo)]`
+When generating conversion for the api bar, the parameter 0 foo.Foo will be converted using FooConverter#convertFoo instead of the default conversion logic.

+### Flag retarget_static_field

+`field: retargetField`
+D8/R8 rewrites all references from the static field to the static retargetField.

+Example:
+`int Foo#bar: int Zorg#foo`
+D8/R8 rewrites all references to the field named bar in Foo to the field named foo in Zorg.

 ### Flag retarget_method